 Sir David Attenborough

-Chris Packham: 7.7bn and counting will be broadcast at 9pm on BBC2 on Tuesday 21 January.
+Chris Packham: 7.7bn and counting was broadcast on BBC2 on Tuesday 21 January 2020.